Travel North - 22: [All Together Now]"oh, I Do Like to Be Beside the Seaside!" - Hornsea Circular Walk

 'Lakeland by the Sea' in the East Riding, a welcome to the seaside.
 Begin at the old station and take the Pennine Cycle/Walk path

-Take in Hornsea's great beach, fast-eroding clay cliffs behind and an easy pastoral landscape with Yorkshire's largest natural lake hidden away in a flat landscape.
+At low tide take in Hornsea's great beach.
+You'll see fast-eroding clay cliffs behind and inland easy pastoral landscape with Yorkshire's largest natural lake - a nature reserve for wildfowl - hidden away in a flat landscape.

 Start off at the 215 mile Trans-Pennine Trail next to Hornsea's erstwhile railway station, and take the old trackbed walk.
 There is a road here, Marlborough Avenue.
 Go down it and at its end turn right, signposted to the Trans-Pennine Trail but carry on through allotments where the trail turns left through a gate.
 There is a road next where you take a left turn.
 After about 300 yards/270m cross and turn right through another gate marked 'Hornsea Mere Walk'.
 The mere was formed at the end of the Ice Age, a Site of special Scientific Interest (SSSI) and a reserve of the Royal Society for the Protection of Birds (RSPB).
 Watch out for over-wintering gadwalls, goldeneyes and tufted duck, depending on the time of the year your walk brings you here.

 Turn left and take the path through two gateways, and following on where a track joins the path.
 Another two gates further take the way a little to the right to another pair of gates with a footbridge between them.
 Turn right at the end of a wood and follow through two more gates at right-angles to one another in the field corner.
 Carry on along a track and take a right turn at the entrance to Wassand Hall, an elegant early-19th Century house set in pleasant lndscaped grounds near the mere.